rabinosona/comment_system/README.md

 ## Limitations

-* Deleting a parent comment deletes the whole thread, unlike Reddit.
+* Deleting a parent comment deletes the whole thread, unlike Reddit
-* As per requirements, posts can't be liked by an admin.
+* As per requirements, posts can't be liked by an admin